Additional Funding Beyond the Post-9/11 GI Bill

 - The benefit covers mandatory fees for students but not room and board.

-- Use your Certificate of Eligibility (COE) to apply for the Yellow Ribbon Program, and you will need to give it to your school.
+- Use your Certificate of Eligibility (COE) to apply for the Yellow Ribbon Program.

 Can I use the Yellow Ribbon Program Once My Post 9/11 GI Bill Benefits are Gone?